Sustaining Thailand's Treasures

 This volunteer experience offers a truly immersive cultural experience.
 Life moves at a delightful, slower pace in the Thai community.
 The program begins with a traditional Thai welcoming ceremony led by a village Shaman, an event the average tourist would never experience.
 Every week there is a local evening market to attend, giving volunteers an opportunity to participate in life, Thai style and opportunities to spend time gaining knowledge with the village elders, which is a highlight of the trip.
 Cooking lessons with locals is also offered.

 Arranging Your Airfare

-For this particular voluntourism project it is advised that you arrive in Bangkok the day before your program starts as your bus for Surin Province leaves at 7: 00 am the day the program begins.
-The volunteer vacation program ends at 11am the following Sunday and it takes approximately 7 hours to get you back to Bangkok.
+For this particular voluntourism project it is advised that you arrive in Bangkok the day before your program starts as your bus for Surin Province leaves at 7: 30 am the day the program begins.
+The volunteer vacation program ends at 8:00 am the following Sunday.
+The journey takes roughly 7 hours by bus each way.

 Due to the nature of this special volunteer opportunity, this program runs from Monday to the following Sunday, unless volunteers arrange to add an additional week ahead of time.
 A Globe Aware staff member will meet you at Bangkok’s Northern Bus Station (Mo Chit) at a specified pick up time.
 From there you will travel via bus (bus has a/c and is very comfortable, and takes 7 hours if no re-routing due to weather conditions) to reach the project location in Surin Province.
 Volunteers traveling from Chang Mai have a 7-8 hour bus ride).

 You are picked up and dropped off from the airport using a modern van with seatbelts and air-conditioning if arriving to and departing from Buriram Airport.
 Buriram is the closest airport to the project site, though flights are limited and only services domestic flight.
 Please contact our office for more information on Buriram flight recommendations.